Showing posts sorted by relevance for query ste putnik. Sort by date Show all posts

 Mega Hertz

 I asked Peter Putnik, from over on 8BitChip, if there was a program that allowed the Mega STe to flip between 8 and 16MHz - but without having XControl preloaded.
 He basically said yes, no reason why not.
-And a couple days later he had created it!!
+And a couple of days later, he had created it!!
 What a great Atari community we have - my sincere gratitude to Peter.

 The download link is available via the AtariAge forums.